smcod25/Face-Recognition/README.md

 # Face-Recognition
-Face Recognition using OpenCV, Python
+Face Recognition using OpenCV, Python.
 This is a face recognition system built using Streamlit for the user interface, OpenCV for face detection, and FaceNet (via facenet-pytorch) for face embedding and recognition.
 It enables users to add new individuals to a face database and recognize people from uploaded images based on stored embeddings.

 How It Works